-9. Related party transactions
+15. Related party transactions

-The company has taken advantage of the exemption from reporting related party transactions between C&C Hitech Holdings Limited and other members of the C&C Alpha group of companies, as conferred by FRS 102 section 33, on the grounds that the company is a wholly owned subsidiary.
+The company has taken advantage of the exemption from reporting related party transactions between C&C Estates Limited and its 100% subsidiaries, conferred by FRS 102 section 33, on the grounds that the company is a wholly owned subsidiary.